Branding the President of The United States

 ” Obama’s line was positive (“Yes”), inclusive (“We”), and aspirational (“Can”).
 As a matter of fact, I believe “Yes we can” will go down in history as the second or third best advertising line ever written (Want to know the first two?
 Drop me a line and I’ll tell you).

 And even Donald Trump – who has taken a decidely more negative approach to his communications than the previous three – makes his followers feel better about themselves.
-After all, if a billionaire such as Trump can speak as despairingly as he has about women, Mexicans, Moslems, disabled reporters, Jews, and other minorities, then perhaps less successful people who have said (or thought) the same things can feel better about themselves for what was heretofore socially unacceptable behavior.
+After all, if a successful billionaire such as Trump can speak as despairingly as he has about women, Mexicans, Moslems, disabled reporters, Jews, and other minorities, then perhaps less successful people who have said (or thought) the same things can feel better about themselves for what was heretofore socially unacceptable behavior.

 The idea of creating an All About Them brand can be summed up this way: A good brand makes people feel good.
 A great brand makes people feel good about themselves.
-Powerful from Apple to Zynga have used this simple yet profound formula to create the transformational brand value that generates enormous shareholder value.
+Powerful brands from Apple to Zynga have used this simple yet profound formula to create the transformational brand value that generates enormous shareholder value.
 Powerful politicians use the same effective know-how to win their seats.
 Especially when they run for the president of the United States.
-And you can do it to build your personal and professional too.
+And you can do it to build your personal and professional success too.